-Sustainable fashion and ethical fashion are reshaping the clothing industry by focusing on both the environment and worker rights.
-You'll find that sustainable fashion aims to reduce waste and pollution, while ethical fashion guarantees fair wages and safe working conditions for garment workers.
-Surprisingly, the fashion industry contributes a staggering 8-10% of global greenhouse gas emissions.
-Many brands fall short on transparency, with an average score of just 24%.
-If you think this is eye-opening, wait until you uncover how consumer trends and industry challenges are pushing for a more responsible fashion future!
+Sustainable and ethical fashion are revolutionizing the clothing industry by prioritizing both the environment and worker rights.
+Sustainable fashion focuses on reducing waste and pollution, while ethical fashion ensures fair wages and safe working conditions for garment workers.
+Shockingly, the fashion industry is responsible for a shocking 8-10% of global greenhouse gas emissions.
+Many brands lack transparency, with an average score of only 24%.
+If you find this information startling, just wait until you learn about how consumer trends and industry challenges are driving towards a more responsible fashion future!

 Key Takeaways